vmleon/mysql-dataintegrator-datascience-workshop/lab2/README.md

 ![Active](./images/mds-active.png)

-Copy the private IP address from the MySQL DB System Information page, it will look like `10.0.1.xxx`.
+Copy the private IP address from the MySQL DB System Information page; it will look like `10.0.1.xxx`.

 ![](images/mysql_private_ip.png)

 ## Connect and create DB

-Download the file [SQL Fish Survey](./files/create_fish_survey.sql) where we have the SQL code to create the schema and table to hold the data.
+Download the file [SQL Fish Survey](./files/create_fish_survey.sql), where we have the SQL code to create the schema and table to hold the data.

-Let's upload the file to cloud Shell, and then to our Bastion host.
-From the bastion host we can run MySQL Shell to run the SQL file.
+Let's upload the file to Cloud Shell and then to our Bastion host.
+From the bastion host, we can run MySQL Shell to run the SQL file.

-Connect with Cloud Shell (if you close it or is no longer active).
+Connect with Cloud Shell (if you close it or it is no longer active).

 ![](./images/cloud_shell.png)